FAQs

 The same can be true for the skin cells of the vulva and vagina.

-If you are in prevention mode, you may not feel anything.
+If you are in prevention mode, you may not notice anything with application.

-If you are already experiencing vulva and vaginal dryness (let's say it's been a while since you reached menopause), you may notice a reaction when first applying the Feel Amazing Vulva & Vaginal Moisturizer.
+If you are already experiencing vulva and vaginal dryness (let's say it's been a while since you reached menopause), you may notice a reaction when first applying the Vulva & Vaginal Moisturizer by Menopause Chicks™️.
 In most cases, according to our members, this goes away in a few days as healing progresses.